Understanding different HSBC mortgages and repayment types

 You might consider an interest-only option if…

 You want your initial payments to be lower and want to free up cash to invest in order to pay off your mortgage balance at the end of the mortgage term.
 Find out more.

 Please note, you'll need to show that you understand you're responsible for repaying your interest only mortgage at the end of the term.
 That means having a suitable repayment strategy in place - this could be an endowment scheme or other savings or investment plan.

 Your home may be repossessed if you do not have sufficient funds to repay the outstanding mortgage balance at the end of the term.

-To help you compare different types of HSBC mortgage deals, use our mortgage calculator to calculate your loan-to-value (LTV).
+To help you compare different types of HSBC mortgage deals, use our Find and compare tool to calculate your loan-to-value (LTV).
 This gives you an idea of how much you could borrow based on the overall value of the property you want to buy or remortgage.

 Example LTV calculation: